ZA

 Snapchat

-Hey folks, let's talk about Snapchat, the iconic social app from Snap Inc that's all about quick, creative sharing with friends and the world.
-With over 1 billion downloads and a...
+Hey everyone, let's discuss Snapchat, the popular social app from Snap Inc. that focuses on quick and creative sharing with friends and the world.
+With over 1 billion downloa...

 Developer